TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 ## SFTP Server Setup

 A few years ago, Microsoft did not support SFTP hosting, claiming it was obsolete in the cloud world.
-However, SFTP remains quite popular among clients.
-Eventually, SFTP support was included in the Azure storage service.
+However, SFTP remains quite popular among clients and eventually, SFTP support was included in the Azure storage service.

 To use Azure storage via an SFTP endpoint, you must first create a storage account and enable SFTP access.
 More information can be found here: [SSH File Transfer Protocol (SFTP) support for Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support).